GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 Thus, the idea was to use the syntax of one author and the semantics of the other.
 Unfortunately the models provided very poor results.*

 #### Lyrics preprocessing
-First of all, the lyrics obtained by Genius contained comments (i.e the phrase '*you might also like*' in the middle of almost each song) and headers that have to be removed.
+First of all, the lyrics obtained by Genius contained comments (i.e the phrase '*you might also like*' in the middle of almost each song) and headers that had to be removed.
 Here an example:

-*10 ContributorsCoda di Lupo Lyrics[Testo di "Coda di lupo"] [Strofa 1] Quando ero piccolo m'innamoravo di tutto, correvo dietro ai cani E da marzo a febbraio mio nonno vegliava Sulla corrente di cavalli e di buoi Sui fatti miei e sui fatti tuoi E al dio degli inglesi non credere mai [Strofa 2] [...]
-You might also like[Strofa 5] Poi tornammo in Brianza per l'apertura della caccia al bisonte [...] e a un dio E a un dio E a un dio senza fiato non credere maiEmbed*
+*"10 ContributorsCoda di Lupo Lyrics[Testo di "Coda di lupo"] [Strofa 1] Quando ero piccolo m'innamoravo di tutto, correvo dietro ai cani E da marzo a febbraio mio nonno vegliava Sulla corrente di cavalli e di buoi Sui fatti miei e sui fatti tuoi E al dio degli inglesi non credere mai [Strofa 2] [...]
+You might also like[Strofa 5] Poi tornammo in Brianza per l'apertura della caccia al bisonte [...] e a un dio E a un dio E a un dio senza fiato non credere maiEmbed"*

 After the processing:
-*Quando ero piccolo m\'innamoravo di tutto, correvo dietro ai cani/  E da marzo a febbraio mio nonno vegliava/  Sulla corrente di cavalli e di buoi/  Sui fatti miei e sui fatti tuoi/  [...]
+*"Quando ero piccolo m\'innamoravo di tutto, correvo dietro ai cani/  E da marzo a febbraio mio nonno vegliava/  Sulla corrente di cavalli e di buoi/  Sui fatti miei e sui fatti tuoi/  [...]
 Poi tornammo in  Brianza per l\'apertura della caccia al bisonte/ [...]
-E a un dio senza fiato non credere mai*
+E a un dio senza fiato non credere mai"*

 #### Outliers
 The next step was to remove songs containing 'outlier verses' which are nothing more than pieces of prose within songs (common in Gaber).
 This procedure removed around 40 songs.

 #### Text Preprocessing
 In this section i've removed punctuation, uppercase, non-ASCII characters, and songs written in a foreign language or dialect (common in De André).
 This last step was not entirely successful; All the methods attempted failed expecially in deleting dialet songs.
-In the end, I decided to use [langdetect](https://pypi.org/project/langdetect/).
+In the end, the library that provided the best results was [langdetect](https://pypi.org/project/langdetect/).

 After these steps, i obtained:
-*quando ero piccolo m'innamoravo di tutto correvo dietro ai cani/ e da marzo a febbraio mio nonno vegliava/ sulla corrente di cavalli e di buoi/ sui fatti miei e sui fatti tuoi*, where '/' is the symbol used to divide the verses.
+*"quando ero piccolo m'innamoravo di tutto correvo dietro ai cani/ e da marzo a febbraio mio nonno vegliava/ sulla corrente di cavalli e di buoi/ sui fatti miei e sui fatti tuoi"*, where '/' is the symbol used to divide the lyrics by verses.

-To conclude this part, i've created another column in the dataset, containing the lyrics after the stopwords removal and the text lemmatization.
+To conclude this part, i've created another column in the dataset, containing the lyrics after the stopwords removal (with [NLTK](https://www.nltk.org/search.html?q=stopwords)) and the text lemmatization (with [Spacy](https://spacy.io/api/lemmatizer)).
 This column is used in the 'Topic Detection' Section.

 #### Divina Commedia Preprocessing.
 The data is taken by (http://it.wikisource.org).

 This text was used to train a classification algorithm to recognize whether two words rhyme with each other.
 The Divina Commedia was chosen because it is a very extensive text, about 14,000 verses, and the rhyme structure is well known.
 In this part, the text has been cleaned as the lyrics: comments, punctuation and non-ASCII symbols were removed.
 Then, the dataset used to train the classification algorithm was built: it has 2 columns, the first one contains the last word of each verse, the other one contains a numerical indication for the rhyme strucutre: ABA BCB CDC -> 010 121 232.
+Further details in section 4.

 ## 3-Topic Detection
 The functions related to this script are in the topic_detection.py file.

-In this section, i have tried to cluster the songs with respect to the main topic covered.
+In this section, I have tried to cluster the songs with respect to the main topic covered.
 Initially, the idea was to further specialize the model to generate a song according to both an author's style and the topic covered.
 The most common method to perform this taks, is the Latent Dirichlet Allocation (LDA), however, in this particular case this solution did not produce significant results.
 Moreover I didn't have any labels regarding the topics, so I couldn't use any supervised algorithm.

-To overcome this problem, I defined my own topic classification algorithm.
-The algorithm is based on the concept of [FastText](https://fasttext.cc/) similarity.
-FastText is a library developed by facebook, which contains useful tools for NLP.
+To overcome this problem, I defined my own topic clustering algorithm.
+The algorithm is based on the concept of **FastText similarity**:
+[FastText](https://fasttext.cc/) is a library developed by facebook, which contains useful tools for NLP.
 In particular, I exploited its pre-trained Italian word embedding model to derive the absolute value of the cosine similarity between the vector representation of two given words: $S(x,y)$ indicates this similarity measure, where x,y are the vectorial representation of 2 words.
-I took the absolute value to bound the metric in [0,1], since for this purpose it is more important to find out *how strongly* two words are related, rather than *how* they are.
+I took the absolute value to bound the metric in [0,1], since for this purpose it is more important to find out *how strongly* two words are related, rather than *in what way* they are related.

 This algorithm requires the definition of the topics to which the texts are assigned.
 I used single words to define a topic, but it is easy to generalize the method to accept a list of words to better represent a topic.
 The topics that i've defined for these data are: 'amore', 'dio', 'natura', 'politica', 'morte', 'guerra'.